i-vs/GardenTrials/README.md

 - UI Canvas system
 - Executable (.exe only)

-### Possible improvements and new features
+### Future improvements
-1. Puzzles/challenges such as "reach a still-life in other side of the screen!".

 1. Population counter.
-1. Camera size: remove boundaries from the grid area.
+1. Expand/unbound the grid area.
 1. Sliders to control the seeds' growth speed.
 1. Add information about the project and the game.